grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 Grafana uses a refresh token to obtain a new access token without requiring the user to log in again.
 If a refresh token doesn't exist, Grafana logs the user out of the system after the access token has expired.

-To configure generic OAuth2 to use a refresh token, perform one or both of the following tasks, if required:
+To configure generic OAuth2 to use a refresh token, perform one or both of the following steps, if required:

-- Extend the `scopes` field of `[auth.generic_oauth]` section in Grafana configuration file with additional scopes
+1. Extend the `scopes` field of `[auth.generic_oauth]` section in Grafana configuration file with additional scopes.
-- Enable the refresh token on the provider
+1. Enable the refresh token on the provider.

 ## Configure role mapping

-Unless `skip_org_role_sync` option is enabled, user's role will be set to the role retrieved from the auth provider upon user login.
+Unless `skip_org_role_sync` option is enabled, the user's role will be set to the role retrieved from the auth provider upon user login.

-User's role is retrieved using [JMESPath](http://jmespath.org/examples.html) expression from the `role_attribute_path` configuration option.
+The user's role is retrieved using a [JMESPath](http://jmespath.org/examples.html) expression from the `role_attribute_path` configuration option.
-To be able to map server administrator role, use `allow_assign_grafana_admin` configuration option.
+To map the server administrator role, use the `allow_assign_grafana_admin` configuration option.
 Refer to [configuration options]({{< relref "#configuration-options" >}}) for more information.

 If no valid role is found, the user is assigned the role specified by [the `auto_assign_org_role` option]({{< relref "../../../configure-grafana#auto_assign_org_role" >}}).
 You can disable this default role assignment by setting `role_attribute_strict = true`.
-It denies user access if no role or an invalid role is returned.
+This setting denies user access if no role or an invalid role is returned.

-To ease configuration of a proper JMESPath expression, you can test/evaluate expressions with custom payloads at http://jmespath.org/.
+To ease configuration of a proper JMESPath expression, go to [JMESPath](http://jmespath.org/) to test and evaluate expressions with custom payloads.

 ### Role mapping examples